Harpreet221295/Decision-Making-using-Influence-Diagrams/README.md

 ### Dealing with multiple utility functions
 For second influence diagram or particularly Testcase 4[Line #161] in TestCases.m
-* Using Joint Utility factors
+* Using Joint Utility factors -

 Add all the utility factors for different nodes into a single joint utility factor and then we can simply run OptimizeMEU.m on new influence diagram.

-OptimizeWithJointUtility
+OptimizeWithJointUtility.m - It takes input an Influence diagram with a single decision node and possibly many utility nodes and returns maximum Expected Utility and corresponding optimal decision rule for D.

-* Using Linearity of Expectation
+* Using Linearity of Expectation-

 We make use of the property linearity of expectations here.
 When we have multiple utility nodes, we have to account for them all in our expression for the expected utility given <img src="https://render.githubusercontent.com/render/math?math=\delta_D">.
 In other words, we can compute the expected utility factor with respect to D and each utility node separately and combine them later.
 We denote extected utility factor with respect to D and U<sub>i</sub> as  <img src="https://render.githubusercontent.com/render/math?math=\mu_{-D}(D, Pa_D)">.

 <img src="Images/equations/IMG_0303.jpg" width = "400">